By: Cody Gramlich, Physiotherapist

 Why Is It Important to Understand Tennis Elbow?

 It is suggested in multiple studies that tennis elbow affects 1-3% of individuals2,4,5.
 My current caseload includes 5-10% of patients needing physical rehab for it!

 The statistics above may even underestimate the actual number of individuals suffering from tennis elbow.
 Many of the studies do not account for those who do not seek care for the condition.
 There is also a lack of data from worker’s compensation claims, which likely make up a portion of incidents2.

 Tennis elbow can significantly affect your ability to work and participate in the activities you enjoy.
 One specific study that monitored the condition in participants for over 13 years between 2000 and 2012 indicated that 16% of those with tennis elbow had work restrictions.
 Of those participants, 4% had to take anywhere between 1-12 weeks off of work.
-Tennis elbow can have a huge impact on your day-to-day life, which is why it is important to identify the condition early and seek the help of a physiotherapist.
+Tennis elbow can have a huge impact on your day-to-day life, which is why it is important to identify the condition early and seek the help of a physiotherapist in Calgary.
 This same study recorded a recurrence rate of 8.5% for the condition.

 A lot of you may be involved in activities that put you at risk for developing tennis elbow.
 This can be your occupation, your leisure activity/hobby, or your competitive sport.

 - Handling loads heavier than 20 kg at least 10 times per day

 - Repetitive movements for more than 2 hours per day

 - Age 30-50